ruffle-rs/ruffle/README.md

 ## Project status

 Ruffle supports ActionScript 1, 2 and 3 pretty well, but it's still not finished by any means.
-If you find any issues, feel free to report them!
+Please report any issues in the [Issue Tracker](https://github.com/ruffle-rs/ruffle/issues).

 ## Using Ruffle